thecarp/dactyl-keyboard/doc/tutorial-1d.md

   analogous to the first node, but on the rear housing.

 Notice that the rear housing is targeted with two automatically reserved names.
-One of these is `rear-housing-interior`, the same name we used to anchor the MCU.
+One of these is rear-housing-interior, the same name we used to anchor the MCU.
 By contrast, the node anchored to Butty’s key mount uses the name we just
 defined: `k`.
 Keys do not have default names.

 We won’t be getting very advanced in this tutorial, but you can read about the